 There are many different types and sizes of condoms, and you can get extra strong condoms which are recommended for anal sex.
 Condoms are available FREE from:

 You can also buy your condoms, even if you’re under 16, from:

-You should also use a water-based lubricant (oil-based formulas such as lotions and moisturisers will rot condoms and mean they won’t work properly).
+You should only use a water-based or silicone-based lubricant with condoms, because oil-based formulas such as lotions and moisturisers can damage condoms and mean they won’t work properly.

 Rachel, 21, shares her experience of masturbation and why taking things at her own pace was the right decision.